 8. The advertiser warrants that no advertisement which they place will contravene any Act of Parliament or in any way be, illegal or defamatory or infringe any other party’s rights or contravene the British Code of Advertising Practice or any other applicable standards or codes of practice from time to time.
 On request, the advertiser will provide a legal opinion confirming this to be the case.

 9. The Advertiser shall be responsible for ensuring, and warrants that:

-(i) the advertisement and (as applicable) any linked website is legal, truthful, honest and decent and otherwise complies with the British Advertising Code of Practice and any other applicable codes, guidance or regulations provided under the remit of the Advertising Standards Authority
+(i) the advertisement and (as applicable) any linked website is legal, truthful, honest and decent and otherwise complies with UK Code of Non-broadcast Advertising and Direct & Promotional Marketing (CAP code). and any other applicable codes, guidance or regulations provided under the remit of the Advertising Standards Authority

 (ii) the advertisement and (as applicable) any linked website comply with all relevant primary and secondary legislation (including but not exclusively, the Equality Act 2010, the Trade Descriptions Acts 1968 and 1972 and the Financial Services and Markets Act 2000) as may be amended or revised from time to time and are lawful in all other respects